 When kale plants begin to flower, it’s a sign they are bolting, usually due to warm weather.
 Once bolting occurs, kale becomes more bitter.
 You can harvest and eat the flowers, which are edible and sweet, but it’s often best to harvest the leaves before the plant fully bolts.

-Q: Is kale susceptible to any diseases?
+Q: Is kale susceptible to disease?

 Kale can be vulnerable to black rot, downy mildew, and powdery mildew.
 To reduce the risk, ensure good air circulation around your plants and avoid overhead watering to keep the foliage dry.
 Crop rotation and planting disease-resistant varieties can also prevent these issues.